About me

 Research

-In my first year, I analysed HIV-1 sequences from rural Uganda and Kenya collected during the SEARCH trial, to detect phylodynamic transmission clusters arising during the trial and understand the nature of incident HIV infections within a large-scale, universal test-and-treat trial setting.
-This work has now been published, and the article is available here.
 In my second year, I analysed HIV-1 sequences routinely collected from HIV clinics in Kazakhstan, a Central Asian country where HIV incidence is increasing yearly, to understand where new infections are emerged from and whether certain risk groups need to receive targeted interventions.
 Part of this work, which describes high-level drug resistant mutations in Kazakhstan has now been published, and is available here.

 Contact